DavidsonGroup/flexiplex/tutorial.md

 ![QC](/flexiplex/docs/assets/tutorial.qc.png)

-This step calculated the fraction of UMIs coming from mitodondrial genes - which tend to be higher for poor quality cells.
+This step calculates the fraction of UMIs coming from mitodondrial genes - which tend to be higher for poor quality cells.
 As you will see here there is a sprinkling of cells above 4% with low count, that may be bad quality.
 The % you filter on will need to be adjusted for each dataset, and may be higher than this (e.g. 10-20% is still typical).
 We can also check the number of features (transcripts) with one or more UMI count and the number of total UMI counts, per cells.
 Again we see a group with low features and counts.

 We will filter these out: